mozilla/deepspeech-playbook/EXAMPLES.md

 # Example applications of DeepSpeech

-The pssibilities are endless, but here's some concrete examples of how you might integrate Speech-to-Text with DeepSpeech into your application.
+The possibilities are endless, but here's some concrete examples of how you might integrate Speech-to-Text with DeepSpeech into your application.

 ## A stand-alone transcription tool